Cervical Disc Replacement in Seattle, WA

 Depending upon the particular case, a patient may undergo either a total disc replacement or a disc nucleus replacement.
 With a total disc replacement, the damaged disc(s) will be entirely removed and replaced with a metal or biopolymer substitute.
 The same sort of materials are utilized for a disc nucleus replacement, which only pertains to the center of the affected disc being treated.

 The entire surgery will likely take between 2 and 3 hours.
 During the procedure, your surgeon will make an incision in the neck and proceed to maneuver back to the spine.
 Once in position, Dr. Jung will extract the impaired disc and replace it with an artificial implant.

 After the procedure has been performed it is typical for patients to remain in the hospital for at least 1 or 2 days until their pain level and mobility are both manageable from home.
 Individuals are encouraged to introduce minor motions throughout their midsection to speed up their recovery.

 Anyone who has recently undergone a cervical disc replacement should take caution to not hyperextend their back, as this could cause severe pain and potential problems with the new disc implant.
-To meet with spine specialist Dr. Jung, call or request a consultation for cervical disc replacement at our spine center in Kirkland and Seattle, WA.
+To meet with spine specialist Dr. Jung, call or request a consultation for cervical disc replacement at our spine center in Seattle, WA.